guillaumelauzier/PersonalSite/resume/index.md

 description: Resume of Guillaume Lauzier
 theme: darken
 ---
-Eight years of experience in website development with JavaScript technologies.
-Experienced in design and development of enterprise web applications, iOS mobile applications, content management systems and enterprise application integration.
+Entrepreneur with a strong tech and business mindset, eight years of experience in website development with JavaScript technologies.
+Also experienced in design and development of enterprise web applications, iOS mobile applications, web3 dapps, content management systems and enterprise application integration.

 **Experience in Web Technology:**
-Building and Supporting web applications using Microsoft Technologies (ASP.Net & ASP.Net MVC).
-Developing UI using Ext JS and jQuery.
+Building logic in JavaScript SQL PHP and supporting web applications using Wordpress, MySQL and other SQL servers, ExpressJS.
+Developing UI from prototyping in Adobe and Sketch to frontend process with JS libraries such as ReactJS, Angular, Bootstrap amongst many more.

 **Experience in iOS Technology:**

-**Experience in Blockchain Technology:**

-**Experience in Multimedia Content Production** Implemented custom applications for content and knowledge management.
-Have also worked with leading industry ECM applications like SharePoint 2013, MOSS 2007, SharePoint 2010 and Documentum.
+Developing simple iPhone interactive apps with Swift in Xcode, to UI prototyping with supporting REST API and database management.
 <hr/>
 <!-- Skills -->
 <section class="row">